kabutotx/AuthNetToolsAPI/README.md

 **examples/AuthTestSimple.cfm**

-More compact example to authorize, charge, void, etc. Cut and paste the sction you want to test to your own file.
+More compact example to authorize, charge, void, etc. Cut and paste the section you want to test to your own file.

 **examples/cimtest.cfm**

 Customer Profile (CIM) examples.
-Cut and paste the sction you want to test to your own file.
+Cut and paste the section you want to test to your own file.

 **examples/arbtest.cfm**

 Recurring Billing (ARB) examples.
-Cut and paste the sction you want to test to your own file.
+Cut and paste the section you want to test to your own file.

 **examples/AcceptHosted.cfm**